 At DTA staff understand the make-up of our school cohort, the characteristics of our most vulnerable learners and the common risks prevalent in our local community and use this knowledge to take equal and collective responsibility to meet the needs of all pupils.
 At DTA we believe all pupils will need 'mountain rescue' at some point during their time at DTA.
 We have varying levels of support for our pupils at school.
 We work around a model based on three levels -

-- Prevent (Getting Advice) Form Tutor, Teacher, all staff - Support (Getting Help) Form Tutor, Pastoral Team, Inclusion Team - Crisis (Getting More Help and Getting Risk Support) Safegaurding Team, External Agencies
+- Prevent (Getting Advice) Form Tutor, Teacher, all staff - Support (Getting Help) Form Tutor, Pastoral Team, Inclusion Team

+• Crisis - (Getting More Help and Getting Risk Support) Safeguarding Team, External Agencies

-Our procedure if there is a concern about child welfare or safeguarding is:-
+Our procedure if there is a concern about child welfare or safeguarding is: -

 Any concern, disclosure or expression of disquiet made by a child will be listened to seriously and acted upon as quickly as possible to safeguard his or her welfare.
-All staff, visitors and volunteers must be velar with children that they cannot promise to keep secrets.
+All staff, visitors and volunteers must be velar with children that they cannot promise to keep secrets

 If a child discloses / implies they are in risk of immediate harm - staff must report this immediately to DSL / DDSL face to face before the child leaves school.
-All reports must then be followed up with a record on CPOMS

-DSL / DDSL will assess risk of disclosure and identify appropriate following action - and whether this falls into the 'prevent', 'support' or crisis' level.
+All reports must then be followed up with a record on CPOMS DSL / DDSL will assess risk of disclosure and identify appropriate following action - and whether this falls into the 'prevent', 'support' or crisis' level.
 This may include a referral to Children's Services or external agencies.
 We will make sure that the child or adult who has expressed the concern or made the complaint will be informed not only about the action to be taken but also where possible about the length of time required to resolve the complaint.

-We will endeavour to keep the child informed about the progress of the complaint/expression of concern and ensure information is clearly communicated the ethos that 'it could happen here' in relation to a child being subjected to any form of abuse.
+We will endeavour to keep the child informed about the progress of the complaint/expression of concern and ensure information is clearly communicated

+Staff at DTA work with the ethos that 'it could happen here' in relation to a child being subjected to any form of abuse.
 Staff should not assume that someone else will take action.
 We are all responsible for pupil Welfare and safeguarding.
 Through collective, deliberate action from all staff our goal is for all children to be safe, happy and heard.
+Any member of staff can make a referral to services to support a child.
+Key contacts are-